 After the fast, Esther appeared before the king and he welcomed her and asked what her request was.
 She invited him and Haman for a banquet at her house (ch.
 5:1-8).
 At this banquet the king again asked Esther what was her request.
 But she requested that the king and Haman attend a second banquet and then she would reveal to him her request.
 At this point, Haman was feeling very proud and planned to hang Mordecai on a pole set in the courtyard of his house (ch.
 5:9-14).

 That night the king lost sleep and requested that the book of chronicles be read to him.
 The passage that was read to him was the record of how Mordecai had previously saved him from a murder plot (ch.
 6:1-3).
 So, the king inquired what was done to Mortdecai as a reward for exposing this evil plot and found out that no reward or recognition was given.
 So, the king ordered Haman, who had just arrived at the palace, to honor Mordecai before all of the city (ch.
 6:4-11).
 Haman, to his dismay, did what the king commanded and then hurried back to attend the second banquet of Queen Esther.

 At the end of the second banquet, the king asked Esther again what her request was.
 Esther then revealed to the king her great distress about the death decree that the wicked Haman had ordered against her and her people (ch.
 7:1-8).
 The king got very angry at Haman and ordered his execution (ch.
 7:9,19).

 We see God’s amazing providence throughout the book of Esther, yet interestingly God’s name does not appear in the entire book.
-His manifested presence is undoubtedly expressed in the miraculous providence of humbling the proud and exalting those who trust in Him.
+His manifested presence is undoubtedly expressed in the miraculous providence of humbling the proud and exalting the faithful, who trust in Him.